-Salsa Timing & Rhythm
+Salsa Timing for Beginners

-Salsa timing refers to the counts, or beats, of the music that you step on, and salsa rhythm refers to the body movement you create between each step.
+Salsa timing refers to the counts, or beats, of the music that you step on and salsa rhythm refers to the body movement you create between each step.

 Types of Salsa Timing